I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-getfieldvalue.md

 ---
-UID: NF.wdbgexts.GetFieldValue
+UID: NF:wdbgexts.GetFieldValue
 title: GetFieldValue macro
 author: windows-driver-content
 description: The GetFieldValue macro is a thin wrapper around the GetFieldData function.
 It is provided as a convenience for reading the value of a member in a structure.
 old-location: debugger\getfieldvalue.htm
-old-project: Debugger
+old-project: debugger
 ms.assetid: 4655bac3-997e-43d9-b628-b4292ae5509d
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/10/2018
 ms.keywords: GetFieldValue
 ms.prod: windows-hardware
 ms.technology: windows-devices